mubasheerhussain/test/README.md

  > **Accessibility**

  We have used native `<button>` element to ensure an accessible experience by default.
-A `<button>` element should be used for any interaction that performs an action on the current page.
+A `Button` should be used for any interaction that performs an action on the current page.
 All standard accessibility best practices are applied .
  <br />

  > **Disabling Button**